kura-labs-org/DEPLOY_08_CICD/README.md

 * 3rd EC2 - Production <br>

 2. **Creating the Master:**
-Create an Amazon EC2.
+Create an three Amazon EC2.
 In this demonstration, Ubuntu AMI's was used. <br>
 <br>
 Run the following commands to install Jenkins:
 ```